TAj-src/MULTI-BPQ/README.md

-# AUTO7P-BPQ
+# MUTLI-BPQ

-Auto7P server for LinBPQ
+MULTI message server for LinBPQ

 Requires a BPQ export and the reqmulti.sh scraper, which launches the multi.c once compiled.